 As a child in New York City, Jai’s home was filled with music.
 He began studying classical piano at the age of seven, and later learned to play old time banjo, harmonica, and guitar.
-His exploratory nature soon took him even further afield, resulting in a move to California, where he immersed himself in studies with the legendary Ali Akbar Khan (Ravi Shankar).
+His musical interests encompassed a wide variety of styles, and over the years he experimented with many forms of musical expression.

 Eventually this led him to the work of India’s National Living Treasure, Ali Akbar Khan.
 At the age of 19, Jai moved to California to become a student of Khansahib for traditional voice training and to learn the sarod, a 25-stringed Indian instrument.
 Later he traveled to India where he was deeply inspired by the Bauls, the wandering street musicians of Bengal.
 Jai settled among them, communicating only through music, which ultimately helped establish his unique style.

 During these early visits to India, Jai also met his Guru, Neem Karoli Baba, and spent time with many great beings of both the Hindu and Buddhist traditions.
 He became deeply absorbed in the practice of kirtan, the ancient yoga of chanting, or singing to God.
 This form of prayer became the core of his musical and spiritual life.